asciamanna/asciamanna.github.io/_posts/2018-06-29-practices-for-effective-mob-programming.md

 ## Avoid Runaway Drivers
 <img src="/img/speeding.jpg" class="img-responsive" />

-Practicing strong-style pairing ensures that the person at the keyboard is not the person coding.
+Practicing strong-style mobbing ensures that the person at the keyboard is not the person coding.
 If teams stray from this practice, it's easy for the driver to runaway and start coding their own ideas.
 This reduces focused mob participants to easily-distracted bystanders.
 It's important to recognize this and call it out when it happens.
 Strive for an environment where everyone in the mob is contributing to the work.

 ## Debate In Code